United States–Vietnam relations: World War II

-The U.S. and Vietnam had informal relations during World War II, though this was not directly with French Indochina.
-Though the U.S. had good relations with the French Third Republic, after the latter fell to Nazi Germany in 1940, Germany established Vichy France, which took over administration of the French colonies, including French Indochina.
+The U.S. and Vietnam had informal relations during World War II, though not directly with French Indochina.
+While the U.S. had good relations with the French Third Republic, after the latter fell to Nazi Germany in 1940, Germany established Vichy France, which took over administration of the French colonies, including French Indochina.
 Vichy France allowed the Empire of Japan to access French Indochina, and in July 1941 Japan extended its control to the whole of French Indochina.

 During the Pacific War, American agents of the Office of Strategic Services, led by United States Army officer Archimedes Patti, arrived in Vietnam and met with the Viet Minh, a communist independence movement led by pro-American revolutionary Ho Chi Minh.
 The OSS and the Viet Minh cooperated together to fight Japanese forces in French Indochina, and the OSS trained the Viet Minh, who gave the OSS agents shelter.
 The People's Army of Vietnam, founded in 1944 in the mountains of northwest Vietnam, had been backed and supported by the OSS and trained by American military personnel, including Patti, who greatly respected the Vietnamese.
 The first commander of the PAVN was Võ Nguyên Giáp, who was trained under the watch of the Americans.

 The relations between the Viet Minh and the OSS marked the beginning of American involvement in Vietnam.
-Later, Ho Chi Minh asked to set up an alliance with the United States, which was approved by U.S. President Franklin D. Roosevelt with support from U.S. General Dwight D. Eisenhower.
-However, relations were strained following further events in French Indochina, including the death of OSS officer A. Peter Dewey, who was shot by Viet Minh fighters during the 1945 Vietnam uprising; the Viet Minh claimed they mistook Dewey for a French soldier, and Ho Chi Minh reportedly apologized to the U.S. and ordered a search for Dewey's body, though Vietnamese historian Trần Văn Giàu reported that Dewey's body was dumped in a nearby river and was never recovered.
-After Harry S. Truman, a fervent anti-communist, took power following Roosevelt's death, a U.S.-Vietnam alliance was never established.
+Later, Ho Chi Minh asked to set up an alliance with the United States, which was approved by U.S. president Franklin D. Roosevelt with support from U.S. General Dwight D. Eisenhower.
+Diplomacy was strained following further events in French Indochina, including the death of OSS officer A. Peter Dewey, who was shot by Viet Minh fighters during the 1945 Vietnam uprising; the Viet Minh claimed they mistook Dewey for a French soldier, and Ho Chi Minh reportedly apologized to the U.S. and ordered a search for Dewey's body, though Vietnamese historian Trần Văn Giàu reported that Dewey's body was dumped in a nearby river and was never recovered.

+Ho wrote several letters to U.S. president Harry S. Truman and Secretary of State James Byrnes seeking diplomatic recognition for Vietnam.
+The development of the Cold War and desires to maintain good relations with France prompted the U.S. not to recognize Vietnam.
+From 1950 to 1954, the U.S. supported France and the State of Vietnam against communist Viet Minh.